Visual-AI/Pancap/README.md

 @inproceedings{lin2025pancap,
-    title={Panoptic Captioning: An Equivalence Bridge for Image and Text}, author={Lin, Kun-Yu and Wang, Hongjun and Ren, Weining and Han, Kai}, journal={The Thirty-Ninth Annual Conference on Neural Information Processing Systems}, year={2025}
+    title={Panoptic Captioning: An Equivalence Bridge for Image and Text}, author={Lin, Kun-Yu and Wang, Hongjun and Ren, Weining and Han, Kai}, booktitle={The Thirty-Ninth Annual Conference on Neural Information Processing Systems}, year={2025}
 }
 ```